t-kramer/climateBOX/instructions.md

 **b) Order the PCB(s)**

 Before you can start building and using the climateBOX, you need to order the PCBs, or printed circuit boards.
-You find all require files in the *pcb* folder
+You find all require files in the [PCB](./pcb) folder

 I recommend pages like https://jlcpcb.com.
 There are many alternatives and usually they follow the same process.
 You just upload the PCB files, also called “Gerber” files.
 This will provide the manufacturer with all essential information.
 You can then specify the quantity of PCBs you want to order and can make some custom configurations like changing the colour of the board etc. The price per board should be less than 2 USD.<br>
 Please check the following configurations before you order: